 - The milk you’re mixing is the same temperature (adding warm milk to cold milk can allow bacteria to grow more quickly)

-Maybe VeryWell’s recommendation comes from a concern that moms just won’t, in practice, treat all of the mixed milk as if it was pumped at the time of the first expressed milk?
-I’m struggling to come up with another explanation.
+Given the lack of evidence for this guideline, my guess is that VeryWell’s recommendation comes from a concern that moms won’t, in practice, treat all of the mixed milk as if it was pumped at the time of the first expressed milk?

 Leave any questions on mixing milk across different days in the comments!